Indian Revenue Service: Indian Revenue Service (Income Tax)

-Direct tax in the form of an income tax was introduced by Sir James Wilson (Britisher) in India in 1860 to overcome the difficulties created by the Indian Rebellion of 1857.
+Direct tax in the form of an income tax was introduced by Sir James Wilson in India in 1860 to overcome the difficulties created by the Indian Rebellion of 1857.
 The organisational history of the Income-tax Department, however, starts in the year 1922, when the Income-tax Act, 1922 gave, for the first time, a specific nomenclature to various Income-tax authorities.
 In 1924, the Central Board of Revenue Act constituted a Central Board of Revenue – the statutory body with functional responsibilities for administering the Income Tax Act.

 Commissioners of income tax were appointed for each province, and assistant commissioners and tax officers were placed under their control.
-Officers from the Imperial Civil Services (ICS) manned top posts and the lower echelons were filled through promotions from the ranks.
+Officers from the Imperial Civil Services (ICS) occupied top posts and the lower echelons were filled through promotions from the ranks.
 The Income Tax Service was established in 1944 and was subsequently re-constituted as the Indian Revenue Service (Income Tax) in 1953.

 In 1963, given the increasingly complex roles and responsibilities of administering direct tax in India, the Central Board of Direct Taxes was constituted as a statutory body under the Central Board of Revenue Act, 1963.